 Building a house is a lot harder than writing software?!

 Our Homes are also a major investment for us where we tie up huge amounts of capital and wealth.
-So, it’s not surprising that TV programmes on all aspects of property are so popular with the masses.
+So, it’s not surprising that TV programmes on all aspects of property are so popular.

 Buying a holday home or renovating a second property to rent out present enticing investment ideas for people.
-A 60 minute episode of Grand Design will make us feel our creative juices itching for a power tool to knock down a wall or build an extension.
-Some may even see property development as such an easier way to make a living than having to working in an office.
+A 60 minute episode of Grand Design will get us excited and reaching for the power tools.
+Knock down a wall, build an extension and refresh the kitchen!
+Property development looks easy and much more enjoyable than the 9-5 in the office?

-I know from personal experience, how painful this process can become when a complex, expensive and challenging renovation unravels.
-The unpredictable and frequent issues stretched me physically, mentally and emotionally.
-The compounding effect of pressure due to time, budget and quality made me realise that I had taken on a mammoth task.
-Whether you play a small management and financing role or a more hands on involvement, the pressures can be severe.
+My personal experience was an ambitious one out of necessity.
+No doubt about it, the end result was amazing, however, it was very painful and traumatic as the complexity, expense and people challenges during the renovation unravelled and tested me well beyond my limits.
+The unpredictable and frequent issues that surfaced will test you physically, mentally and emotionally.
+The compounding effect of pressure due to time, budget and quality is uncompromising.
+Whether you play a small management and financing role or a more hands on involvement, the pressures will be severe.

-The timing of this renovation was shortly after a challenging consultancy engagement.
+For me, the timing of this renovation was shortly after a very challenging consultancy engagement that completed and I was looking forward to some relaxation with a property renovation project for our new home.
 Due to personal circumstances I set myself an unbelievably difficult challenge: to complete the entirety of this personal project in 2 months from start to finish.

 Rear shots taken when we viewed the house.